 It wasn’t until heart problems started to hit family members in my generation that we realized that there may be some correlation to what my grandfathers’ generation, my mothers’ generation, and now my generation were facing.
 Before I could understand my own heart disease, I had to look back at the heart diseases others in the family had faced.
 Soon, I would eventually discover more about myself in the process.

 Unfortunately, I know only few facts of my grandfather.
 He was born in 1922 in the state of New York.
 He was a tall, thin young man who had worked as a hard laborer at the local GM plant to support his family.
 He was a relatively quiet man who also enjoyed playing the organ at church.
 He married my grandmother when she was only 18; he was 11 years her senior.
 They lived a very modest life, in a small home and eventually had three children; my Mom, my Aunt Sandy, and my Uncle Tom.
 In 1971, At age 48, he passed away suddenly, having no known prior illnesses.
-From what details I’ve gathered, Cardiac Arrhythmia’s (whether his heart was beating too fast or too slow, we don’t know) caused a heart attack and ultimately his death.
-He left behind a young wife, my grandmother, who would have to find the will and a way to support her three young children.
+From what details I’ve gathered, Cardiac Arrhythmia’s (whether his heart was beating too fast or too slow, we don’t know) lead to his heart attack and ultimately his death.
+He left behind a young wife, my grandmother, who would have to find the will and the way to support her three young children.